 While overseas in Europe Donna started recording demo records.
 In the 70’s one of the sensual and provocative songs she recorded overseas, “Love To Love You Baby”, became a smash hit at discos in the U.S. and around the world.
 The song was banned from some radio stations due to the sexual moaning in the song, but it was still a top hit.
 Eventually, Donna went on to get married and have three daughters and still make hit records like “Bad Girls,” “Hot Stuff”, and “She Works Hard for the Money”, which have been used in various films and commercials throughout the years.

-Donna battled with depression, domestic violence, racism, sexism, and shady record deals, but found her faith in Jesus Christ to be her solace.
+Donna battled with depression, domestic violence, racism, prejudice, sexism, and shady record deals, but found her faith in Jesus Christ to be her solace.
 In 2012, after battling cancer Donna Summer passed away, but her musical legacy and influence are felt throughout multiple generations.
 In later years younger artists such as Beyoncé went on to sample the song “Love To Love You Baby” in the 2003 hit single “Naughty Girl.”

 Even if you’re not as familiar with Donna Summer’s music you’ve probably heard her songs before and didn’t realize she sang them.
 If you remember watching the film “Selena” starring Jennifer Lopez Donna Summer’s songs “On the Radio” and “Last Dance” were played in certain scenes in the film.
 I learned a lot from the musical and I think in the future there should be a Donna Summer biopic and actress-singer, Kelly Rowland, who has a striking resemblance to disco diva, should be cast as Donna.